Code4HR/welcome/index.md

 * Look at our GitHub open source code repositories.
 We welcome Pull Requests (mods to our code).
 [Our Github] (https://github.com/c4hrva)

+* Learn how to use GitHub: https://guides.github.com/activities/hello-world/

-* Learn how to use GitHub (and the git protocol): http://try.github.io/
+* Learn how to use the Git version control protocol: http://try.github.io

 * Learn how the Web works: Basics of Web API's: https://zapier.com/learn/apis/#toc